CatoYang/VTM-Shanghai/Sessions/S7 - Lay of the Land.md

 [[Iron Claw]] asked for where is [[Zheng]] learnt that she did not want to be part of the coterie and left for different endeavors.

 Iron claw and the coterie talk about politics and is concerned about the fate of china.
-He has kept his allegiances obscure as of now.
+He has kept his political allegiances obscure as of now.

+We tell him we intend to take the territory left behind by [[Xu Wen Jie]], he tells us we should hurry before members of the [[Anarchs (Night Front)]] do so.

 He offers an opportunity to the coterie to spar with [[Zhang]] and [[Fille]] stepped up.
 The sparing ended with fille dealing 1 superficial damage to her and a lot of damage on fille. [[Iron Claw]] stopped the fight early and maybe gotten the respect for the bout.

 We leave.

+---

 [[Zhou Haoran]] goes off to stake out the Tongs and learnt there are 2 locations, a house and the gambling den they frequent.
 They also are patroling the grounds to find a particular person.
 (we presume its the communist agitator).